 This demonstrates credibility as it communicates that you understand how the web works, recognize the abilities of a candidate, and aren’t making an assumption that a candidate may have to correct and educate you on later.
 It starts a conversation around what technologies a front-end engineer is excited about and used on that project.

 But a high-level intro like this isn’t all you need to dive into front-end technologies and bring in top talent.
-Check out our “full-stack” class on front-end recruitment to get the knowledge you need to facilitate the hiring process and speak to developers in their own language.
+Check out our Tech Recruiter Certification Program get the knowledge you need to facilitate the hiring process and speak to developers in their own language.